Economic Concepts Poster Contest

 Best: Taken with the same phone camera using the free Microsoft Lens app. (other scanning apps work well too!)
 This is great!

-Hot Tips
+Artwork Tips

 Images should:

-• avoid dark backgrounds.
+• Avoid dark or heavily shaded backgrounds.

 Awards